Practice makes perfect and this smoked lamb ribs recipe is a classic

 That said, don't expect "fall off the bone" with this recipe.
 Lamb has more texture to it and I'm not going to cook it for as long as I would a full rack of pork ribs.
 Expect something that you are going to sink your teeth into and be a bit animalistic.
 The flavor is still great though!

-Lamb ribs are extremely fatty so the the first job is to trim as much of the fat off as you can.
-Take your time over this because you'll be amazed as you trim pieces of fat, how much more you'll find.
+Lamb ribs are quite fatty so the the first job is to trim as much of the fat off as you can.
+Take your time over this because you'll be amazed as you trim off the pieces of fat, how much more you'll find.

 It's a myth that it's the fat that keeps your meat from drying out.
 For sure some fat will render during the cookout but most of the fat that was there at the start will remain at the end and all it serves to do is put up a barrier between the meat and the BBQ smoke.
 Trim the fat with confidence.